TGAC/grassroots-user-docs/services/field_trial/submit_study.md

 as its heading.
 * **Value**: This is the actual value or range of values that the label refers to.

-For example, we could have chosen [PECO:0007102](http://draco.cyverse.org/amigo/term/PECO:0007102) as the Treatment that we are interested in.
-This is *nitrogen fertilizer exposure*.
-Then in the table of values we could have
+For example, we could choose [PECO:0007102](http://draco.cyverse.org/amigo/term/PECO:0007102), which is the onotoloigy term defining *nitrogen fertilizer exposure*, as the Treatment that we are interested in.
+Then in its table of values we could have

 | Label | Value |
 | :---: | :---: |